Scam & Fraud Research

 How is this different from your other scam pages?

-This is the method page, the how-it-works that applies across every kind of scam.
-Our companion guide on finding the person who scammed you walks through acting on a specific case and the reporting and recovery steps afterward, and the type-specific guides for phone, marketplace, romance, and investment cover the tactics unique to each.
-Start here to understand the process, then route to the right one.
+This is the umbrella page: the method that applies across every kind of scam, plus what an identification unlocks and what it does not.
+The type-specific guides for phone, marketplace, romance, and investment cover the tactics unique to each.
+Start here, then route to the one that matches your case.

 How fast can you research a scam case, and what do you need?